 That can be a big mistake in an increasingly mobile-dependent world.
 It’s always a good idea to give your customers more of what they want.
 If they’re using mobile devices to find you, then it makes sense to provide a better mobile online experience.

 We think so.
 To help you determine whether your business website is mobile-compatible or mobile-friendly let’s look at three different levels of implementation…

 The First Step: A Responsive Business Website

 A responsive business website is one that changes shape and appearance depending on a visitor’s screen size and browser type.
-Someone using a laptop computer sees one version of the site, for instance, while a different person on an iPhone would see another.
+People that uses a laptop view one version of your website while people using an iPhone view another.

 In many ways, this represents the most basic (and common) way to achieve mobile compatibility.
-It’s a good idea and an important step, but if you upgraded to a responsive website, we don’t want you to think that means you are finished.
+Upgrading to a responsive website is a good idea and an important step.
+It doesn’t mean your business website is complete.

 Step Two: A Website Optimized for Mobile Viewing

 After installing a responsive web design, smart marketers look for ways to optimize their content for mobile viewing.
 This might mean changing image sizes and resolutions, replacing unusual fonts, and ensuring that plug-ins are coded correctly for mobile operating systems.

 These are small steps that don’t necessarily affect the displayable website noticeably, but they can speed up delivery and take away on-screen errors.
 In other words, they are the secret ingredients that improve things for mobile customers.

 The final level of mobile adaptability involves changing the interactivity of the business website.
 For example, a marketer might include click-to-call buttons, bigger (and more finger-friendly) navigation tabs, or forms that rely on drop-down menus instead of typed responses.